by John Ellis

 As I wrote in the previous article, feelings are not transferable/communicable.
 After the fact, looking again at my hypothetical home invasion, let’s say that my wife and I are victorious.
 As we wait for the police to arrive to collect the now incapacitated and restrained home invaders, not only would we not compare our courage, it would be nonsensical to attempt to do so.
 As a man, I was courageous.
 As a woman, she was courageous.
 And who’s to say that whatever we were “feeling” was any different?
 Same with nurturing/loving children.

-I know of churches that don’t allow men to serve in the nursery because men are not nurturers like women.
+I know of churches that don’t allow men to serve in the nursery because men “are not nurturers like women.”
 That’s utter nonsense, and incredibly disrespectful to the single father who is faithfully raising young children.
 Again, biology, the ability to breastfeed, for example, determines some of the division of labor when it comes to raising children.
 Prior to the Industrial Revolution, when the vast majority of humanity suffered under a subsistence living, it wouldn’t have made sense for the wife to go into the fields and engage in the plowing, sowing, and reaping, and for the husband to have cared for the young children who were not yet physically able to engage in the physically demanding work of pulling food out of a cursed ground.
 That would have been an inefficient use of human resources to the point of most likely pushing the family unit to starvation.
 That doesn’t mean that plowing the field is, by definition, “man’s work” and homemaking, by definition is “woman’s work.”
 Biological differences do not mean that fathers love their children less or even differently than mothers do.
 Nor does it mean that fathers are less nurturing than mothers.
 I defy anyone to demonstrate that there is a difference.
 It’s not possible to measure nor quantify it.
-And this doesn’t even consider that Paul commands fathers to nurture their children in Ephesians 6.
+Although, I have recently read research that reveals that fathers can (and should) bond with their children like moms do.
+Cultural expectations get in the way, though.
+We should always keep in mind that Paul commands fathers to nurture their children in Ephesians 6.

 Not only do these discussions frequently fail to differentiate between ontological differences and differences of degree; these discussions often fail to account for the reality that our interpretation of differences of degree are informed far more by cultural contexts than by objective reality (if not totally).
 And that objective reality is what’s hard to get at; in fact, I’m not sure that we, as in fallen, finite humans, have access to it, if it does, indeed, exist.
 Thankfully, I don’t believe that digging out and articulating that objective reality is necessary.
 Attempting to coral it may very well be an example of worrying about things above our pay grade; it’s another demonstration of our collective epistemic hubris.

 Circling back to the opening of my previous article, we are all (a type of) existentialists now.
-Instead of spending so much time agonizing over how men and women are different, we should simply accept the fact that men and women are different, and then go about the task of loving Jesus, serving each other, and, by the power of the Holy Spirit, grow in grace and the knowledge of our Lord and Savior.
+Instead of spending so much time agonizing over how men and women are different, we should simply accept the fact that men and women are different, even if we can’t define the differences apart from differences of degrees, and then go about the task of loving Jesus, serving each other, and, by the power of the Holy Spirit, grow in grace and the knowledge of our Lord and Savior.
 Gender differences and roles are really not that complicated.
 It’s a product of our wealth, including the wealth of time, that we’ve managed to complicate a topic that the majority of humanity throughout history didn’t have time to worry about.
 Love Jesus, love others, and stop the self-centered navel-gazing.

 Soli Deo Gloria